 Is it any good?

-Mike Judge and Jason Bateman team up: How could this partnership misfire?
-But in EXTRACT, it sadly does.
+You'd think a partnership between Mike Judge and Jason Bateman couldn't possibly misfire -- but in EXTRACT, it sadly does.
 Funny in parts but hardly witty, not to mention heavily dependent on immature humor, it fails to achieve the absurd charm of Judge’s beloved Office Space.
 While the engaging Bateman still manages to make a guy who pays for someone else to have sex with his wife appealing, none of the other characters are.
 (Affleck isn't half-bad as a stoner bartender, but Jeff Spicoli he ain’t.)
 And, likable or not, even Bateman can’t make Joel’s boredom interesting.

 The movie's pacing is also woefully slack considering how many jokes are flung -- not that they’re all zingers -- and some showdowns meant for laughs (one particular neighborly confrontation comes to mind) seem downright mean.
 While there are some moments of hilarity, as when Suzie attempts to talk with her gigolo, there just aren’t enough of them to elevate the film to anywhere approaching greatness.

 Families can talk about the movie's style of humor.
 Who is it intended to appeal to?
 Does it succeed?

 Are the movie's characters portrayed fully or stereotypically?
 What did you think of how the male characters viewed the female ones?
 Do you think they saw them as sex objects?